Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 You may need a manuscript assessment if . . .

-• you want help making your manuscript publication-worthy and marketable, and you don’t have the time or the money or the need for full-on developmental editing.
+• You want help making your manuscript publication-worthy and marketable, but you don’t have the time, the money, or the need for full-on developmental editing.

 Are manuscript assessments worth it?